Seryu-Ub/DiscordMessageLog/README.md

 🇫🇷 Ce dont vous avez besoin pour installer le logiciel et comment l'installer.

-🇺🇸 What things you need to install the software and how to install them.
+🇺🇸 🇸What things you need to install the software and how to install them.

 ```
 Node.js